assay-it/assay-it.github.io/index.md

 ## big hero headline
 hero:
   image: /images/head.svg
-  title: Objective proof of the quality
+  title: Prove Quality, <br/>Risk free Releases.
   description: |
-    We helps developers with quality assessment of microservices in the distributed environment.
+    Loosely coupled system relies on interface syntax and its behavior.
+Usage of the automated solution for quality assessment of these service topologies is the right testing strategy to increase speed and reduce costs.

 ##
 ## product features